ttugdsc/ttugdsc/src/assets/style/README.md

     </div>
 </template>
 ```
-If you want the container to span the entire width of the page, you must change the class to `container-fluid`.
+If you want the container to span the entire width of the page, you must change the class to `container-full`.

 Then, when we want to add content, we should put it in a row:
 ```html